threefoldfoundation/threefold_data/content/blog/weekly_vol_16/weekly_vol_16.md

 <br/>

 * A community member will add ThreeFold branding to a coffee shop and is looking for feedback and ideas.
-Join in [here](https://forum.threefold.io/t/if-bitcoin-is-resumed-in-one-word-as-hope-what-tft-would-be/2725/10).
+Share your thoughts [here](https://forum.threefold.io/t/if-bitcoin-is-resumed-in-one-word-as-hope-what-tft-would-be/2725/10).

 <br/>

 * The ThreeFold Promotion Team is looking for community stories.
-We’d be grateful if you could share[ your story](https://forum.threefold.io/t/looking-for-farmer-stories-to-share-with-the-world/2398?u=hannahcordes) and/or [be featured](https://forum.threefold.io/t/looking-for-people-to-feature-in-threefold-content-its-super-simple/2636/3) in ThreeFold content.
+We’d be grateful if you could share [your story](https://forum.threefold.io/t/looking-for-farmer-stories-to-share-with-the-world/2398?u=hannahcordes) and/or [be featured](https://forum.threefold.io/t/looking-for-people-to-feature-in-threefold-content-its-super-simple/2636/3) in ThreeFold content.
 Thank you for reaching out!

 ### Technology Developments: